At a Glance

 - Tasks: Conduct psychological assessments for children and young people with special educational needs.

-- Company: Join a dedicated team focused on improving lives through psychological services.
+- Company: Join a dedicated team focused on improving the lives of young individuals.

 - Benefits: Enjoy flexible working hours and opportunities for professional development.

-- Why this job: Make a real impact in the community while working in a supportive environment.
+- Why this job: Make a real difference in the community while growing your skills in psychology.

 The predicted salary is between 36000 - 60000 £ per year.